danmayer/deferred-server/README.md

     * specify boot strap followed by chef cookbook repo in .deferred_server file?
     * move .deferred_server file to a json hash of various options
   * Each server gets its own S3 buckets
-  * Signed scripts are stored to view / edit on server.
-Also, lets system know what types of scripts are being used
+  * System know what types of scripts are being used (as in run counts incremented liked below)
   * Call Redis and increment a counter each time a script or server is called or used.
 Need a way to track usage
   * Create a unique S3 / EC2 key-pair for each server, possibly allow users to actually see / connect to the EC2 boxes
   * Need a user account / profile, somewhere to start storing preferences and possibly key pairs, etc